Self-learning

 Workpad

 The work pad is structured like an atom, with a goal at the center and relevant aspects of the person’s live surrounding it.
 These relevant aspects of life can be adapted to the client’s situation.
-For example, the areas of ‘education & training’ and ‘work/volunteer experience’ could be combined, and other field like ‘leisure’ or similar can be added.

 It is also possible to write the goal and the aspects of life on round papers.
 In the counselling session on the following picture, the client experienced the flexibility with the moving areas of life as very pleasant, as she could also make changes in the arrangement.
 The new arrangement was very helpful in developing the solution ideas.